jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 and the exchangeability conditions are the same -- we replace $tilde(Y)$ with $tilde(Y)'$ here.
 //However, as we shall see, these need not be the same even under the orthogonal martingales assumption.
-We argue that there are situations for observed in which the exchangeability condition for $tilde(Y)$ can fail, but as we have argued this cannot occur for $tilde(Y)'$ under the assumption of orthogonal martingales.
+We argue that there are situations for observed in which the exchangeability condition for $tilde(Y)$ can fail, but as we have argued this cannot occur for $tilde(Y)'$ under the assumption of orthogonal martingales which will be the case if the total treatment process has an intensity.

 // Intuitively, I think this one is more related to coarsening at random with censoring